-- In 2011, Denmark introduced a tax on high-fat foods including pizza and butter and Hungary has imposed a tax on foods with unhealthy levels of sugar, salt, caffeine, and carbohydrates.
+- In 2011, Denmark introduced a tax on high-fat foods including pizza and butter, and Hungary imposed a tax on foods with unhealthy levels of sugar, salt, caffeine, and carbohydrates.
 Denmark cancelled its taxes after massive pressure from the food industry.

-- In 2013, New York City’s Mayor Michael Bloomberg proposed a ban on soft drinks in cups larger than 16 oz (473 ml), that’s the size of a “small” pop at McDonald’s.
-The howls of protest ended up in a court ruling that struck down the ban.
+- In 2013, New York City’s mayor Michael Bloomberg proposed a ban on soft drinks in cups larger than 16 oz (473 ml).
+That’s the size of a “small” pop at McDonald’s.
+The howls of protest ended in a court ruling that struck down the ban.

 - “What Is Junk Food?
 Why Is It Bad For You?”
 Sarika Rana, New Delhi Television, November 27, 2017.

 - “Legal and Administrative Feasibility of a Federal Junk Food and Sugar-Sweetened Beverage Tax to Improve Diet.”
 Jennifer L. Pomeranz, et al., American Journal of Public Health, February 2018.

 - “Junk Food Tax Is Legally and Administratively Viable, Finds New Analysis.”
 EurekAlert, January 10, 2018.